altonchaney/character-journey-map/README.md

 # Character Journey Map

-An interactive character journey mapping package that utilizes Leaflet for mapping functionality and react to create UI components for use in various media interactive maps.
+An interactive character journey mapping component package that utilizes Leaflet for mapping functionality and react to create UI components for use in various media interactive maps.

 ---